The Sims FreePlay: Updates

 As of April 2017, Windows Phones no longer receive updates from the game.
 In June 2018, pregnancy and baby showers were added to the game.
 People said that fans requested the feature be added to the game ever since FreePlay launched.
 Before this update, adult Sims had to marry for an option to be given to add an infant Sim to the family.
 On October 15, 2018, augmented reality multiplayer was added.
 In July 2019, the autosave function was added.

-List of updates

-The following is a list of The Sims FreePlay updates: